jehicken/LevelSets.jl/README.md

 ![](wreath.png "Level-set example" )

 This package implements the level-set formula described in Hicken J. and Kaur S., "_An Explicit Level-Set Formula to Approximate Geometries_," Proceedings of the AIAA 2022 SciTech Forum.
-Please see the paper for further details.
+Please see the paper and/or the [video](https://youtu.be/sJOM-70KKQI) for further details.

 This is an unregistered package, so you will need to follow [these steps](https://pkgdocs.julialang.org/v1/managing-packages/#Adding-unregistered-packages) from the Julia documentation to add `LevelSets.jl`.